-Ceiling light shades wouldn’t seem to be a trashy topic.
+At first glance, ceiling light shades wouldn’t seem like a trashy topic.
 And truth be told, I like to think that this blog is family-friendly.
 But today, I need to have an adults-only convo with you all.
-So hide your screen and get ready…this blog’s gonna get a little R-rated.
+So hide your screen and get ready…this post is gonna get a little R-rated.

 We’ve driven down this headlight hiding highway before.
-Here’s a list of our other DIY boob light quick fixes:
+Here’s a list of our other DIY boob light makeovers:

-Let’s move into the supplies you’ll need for this project:
+Let’s move into the supplies you’ll need for this lighting project:

 - nylon cable ties

-- **metal lantern with at least one open end (here’s the source for ours, but is currently out of stock), here are some other similar options I found (and *shop-able images at the bottom of this supply list):
+- **metal lantern with at least one open end – what I got is out of stock.
+I found some similar options (check the *shop-able images at the bottom of this supply list):

 - scissors or linesman pliers (if you wanna be fancy)

-* keep in mind, the ideal candidate for your metal lantern or shade is that the opening on one end will be roughly the same diameter, or a bit larger than your boob light (the metal frame, not the glass shade).
+- Match the size of the metal frame for the shade opening – The ideal candidate for your metal lantern or shade will have an opening on one end that is roughly the same diameter (or a bit larger) than your boob light (the metal frame, not the glass shade).
 If the diameter of your shade is smaller than the fixture, you’ll be able to see some of the “guts” of the boob light when you look at the light from below.
+Ewww.

-*the video above will show you everything you how this is done in about 1 min 30 seconds.
+NOTE: The video above will show you everything you need to get this job done in about 1 min and 30 seconds.

-1).
-Remove glass shade from your boob light.
+1. Remove the glass shade from your boob light

-This is typically accomplished by simply unscrewing several screws in the frame of the fixture.
+This is typically accomplished by simply unscrewing several screws around the frame of the fixture.

 Continue around the shade in this manner, loosely securing shade through all screw holes with a zip tie.